 - Be able to maintain their composure during periods of intense stress or during emergencies.

-- Processes requests for calls for assistance including fire department, emergency medical transport and area police assistance.
+- Processes requests for calls for assistance including the fire department, emergency medical transport, and area police assistance.

-- Records and maintains police logs, reports, statistics.
+- Records and maintains police logs, reports, and statistics.

 - Prepare a variety of reports for management review.

 - Monitor radio transmissions, alarm panels, incoming emergency device activations, and phone calls.